hpiercehoffman/AC215_FlavorFusion/README.md

 Our solution architecture shows the flow of **processes** (tasks performed by developers and users), **execution** (code running in different parts of the project pipeline), and **state** (stored objects and artifacts).
 In this view of the project, we abstract away technical details.

 *Pending work:* Currently, we have not yet implemented HTTPS communication between the API service and the deployment stage of the ML pipeline.
-Instead, the API service downloads a trained model from Weights & Biases (W&B).
+Instead, the API service downloads a trained model from WandB.
 In our final implementation, the API service will communicate with a deployed model (e.g. a cloud function).

 **Technical Architecture**

 ![image](https://github.com/hpiercehoffman/AC215_FlavorFusion/blob/milestone5/images/technical_architecture.png)

+Our technical architecture provides a detailed view of the project structure, including components responsible for different actions and communication between these components.

+*Pending work:* Currently, we have not yet implemented a Nginx container to handle communication between the frontend and the API service.
+Instead, the frontend communicates directly with the API service via a local port.
+In our final implementation, we will run a Nginx container on our VM or within a Kubernetes cluster, so that Nginx can act as a reverse proxy to forward requests from the frontend container to the API container.

 ### Frontend App ###